4 Tax-Smart Moves You Can Still Make for 2023

 As a small business owner, you may be eligible for a traditional or Roth IRA.
 But you might be able to save even more by opening a Simplified Employee Pension (known as a SEP IRA), if you meet certain requirements.

-Because of the SECURE 2.0 Act, contributions to SEP IRAs can now be made with either pre-tax dollars (like with a traditional IRA), or after-tax dollars (to a designated Roth account, if allowed by the plan).
-If you were self-employed in 2023, you can generally set aside up to 20% of your net income or $66,000, whichever is less.
-If you had employees, you can contribute to their retirement accounts as well—up to 25% of their compensation or $66,000.
+Because of the SECURE 2.0 Act, contributions to SEP IRAs can now be made with either pre-tax dollars (like with a traditional IRA), or after-tax dollars (like with a Roth IRA).
+If you were self-employed in 2024, you can generally set aside up to 20% of your net income or $69,000, whichever is less.
+If you had employees, you can contribute to their retirement account as well—up to 25% of their compensation or $69,000.

 3. Max out your HSA